GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

         creating discrete temporary GCS objects which are composed onto the destination object.

+    *   `FLUSHABLE_COMPOSITE` - Stream behaves similarly to SYNCABLE_COMPOSITE,
+         except `hflush()` is also supported.
+It will use the same implementation of `hsync()`.

+*   `fs.gs.outputstream.sync.min.interval.ms` (default: 0)

+    Syncable Outputstream configuration that controls the minimum time interval (milliseconds) between consecutive syncs.
+This is to avoid getting rate-limited by GCS.
+Default is 0 - no wait between syncs.

 ### HTTP transport configuration

 *   `fs.gs.http.transport.type` (default: `JAVA_NET`)